Behind the Green Door

 Architecture and the Desire for Sustainability

 Every so often society experiences a profound shift in its model of perceiving the world.
 Economical, social, technological forces align to enable ideas and modes of organisation unimaginable just a few years before.
 If history teaches what the driving forces have been of past revolutions, it does not provide clear instructions on how to provoke one on demand, let alone manage one.
 Yet it is precisely such a shift that, in recent years, became the ultimate political ambition of European society: to break away from existing schemes in favour of a model that would be in harmony with the environment.
-To achieve that goal, architecture (at all of its scales) is brought forward as a potent lever.
-Its role, as it's being envisioned, is it to induce the silent revolution.
+To achieve that goal, architecture (at all scales) is brought forward as a strong lever.
+Its role, as it's being envisioned, is to induce a silent revolution.
 To change how communities relate to nature and themselves.
-To build the sustainable society.
+To build a sustainable society.

-To talk about these projects, we did some reverse archeology.
+To talk about these projects, we did some reverse archaeology.
 We collected significant fragments and relics that bear testimony of the environmental aspirations.
-Digital render, façade study model, software package, promotional leaflet, material sample, mock-up, quote... our collection of physical and digital objects quickly grew into an impressive quantity of materials, which we narrowed down to 600 pieces.
-Each of these is presented as an original artifact, accompanied by short, factual captions that helps the visitor to understand the context it was taken from.
+A digital render, façade study model, software package, promotional leaflet, material sample, mock-up, quote... our collection of physical and digital objects quickly grew into an impressive quantity of materials, which we narrowed down to 600 pieces.
+Each of these is presented as an original artefact, accompanied by short, factual captions that help the visitor to understand the context it was taken from.

 Rotor members in charge